The 13th most popular snowboarding destination in Austria.

 This may not be the place for advanced snowboarders who like to stick to the groomed pistes -- only 15km of the 200km are rated difficult.
 For solid intermediates, a popular way to explore the groomed pistes is Ski Circus circuit which links all the main areas in a counter-clockwise loop around the Glemm valley.
 With the excellent lift system and few drag lifts, this is truly a groomers paradise to ride a lot of kilometers.

-While the region is not known for backcountry freeriding, there is plenty of off-piste powder to explore.
+While the region is not known in the past for backcountry freeriding, there is still plenty of off-piste powder to explore.
 First, start with the marked off-piste ski routes, such as the Schattberg West from Hintermaisalm or Spieleckkogel from Walleggalm.
 There are powder bowls to explore in the Seekar, Schattberg and Zwolferkogl areas.
 If you are looking for glades, try the off-pistes lines on the way down to Leogang.
 With the addition of the lifts to Fieberbrunn, there is now access to the several off-piste ski routes.
 Matter of fact, Fieberbrunn is home to an annual Freeride World Tour event.

 For freestyle boarders, there are two snowparks.
 The first is at the base of Hinterglemm called the Nightpark and has three lines ranging in difficulty from beginner to pro.
 It is lighted at night for evening riding.
 The second park over in Leogang is called the Nitro Park and has 300m of rails, boxes, jumps and two big airs.
 It is located off the Asitzmulden lift.